senzing-garage/sz-semantics/README.md

 The two lists `Mask.KNOWN_KEYS` and `Mask.MASKED_KEYS` enumerate respectively the:

-  * keys for known elements which do not require masking
+- keys for known elements which do not require masking
-  * keys for PII elements which require masking
+- keys for PII elements which require masking

 Any other keys encountered will be masked by default and reported as warnings in the logging.
 Adjust these lists as needed for a given use case.

-For work with large numbers of entities, subclass `KeyValueStore` to provide a distributed key/value store (other than the Python built-in `dict` default) to use for scale-out.
+For work with large numbers of entities, subclass `KeyValueStore` to provide a distributed key-value store (other than the Python built-in `dict` default) to use for scale-out.

 ## Usage: gRPC Client/Server